Launching in 2018, Circadia is an integrated tracker and sleep therapy system which does a lot more than give you a sleep score.

 We visited Circadia’s London offices and sat down to talk with CEO and co-founder Fares Siddiqui.

 You may have read in the news that the sleep technology industry is booming.
 Fares Siddiqui agrees but he also says the market is in a mess;

-“Sleep technology itself is booming [but] sleep tracking technology is actually all over the place.
+“Sleep technology itself is booming [but] sleep monitor technology is actually all over the place.
 Apple have acquired Beddit.
 Hello Sense going bust.
 Just look at the Fitbit stock price over the last five years and you’ll see where it’s going.

 So it makes you think; sleep trackers are going down, but then the sleep aids industry is still projected for double digit growth year on year until 2020 and we’re looking at an $80Billion market.
 So what is going wrong?”

 One of the problems is that despite the huge potential market for sleep aid technologies, the vast majority of sleep trackers are in essence, just measurement tools;

 “So, the issue with sleep tracking in general is that there is this first wave or first generation of over simplistic tracking technology,.. [but] no one gets information on how they can actually improve their sleep.

 It’s clear that trackers are not sleep aids, and what we’re focused on is a system that combines sleep tracking with the therapy and the diagnostics as part of the loop so that it becomes a sleep aid.”

 Having already caught the attention of sleep industry giants like Fitbit, Samsung, and Casper, Circadia recently raised over $200k on Kickstarter (now at In Demand at Indiegogo) the product itself consists of a contactless sleep tracker that lives in your bedroom, a portable LED light therapy lamp and a smartphone app.

 Circadia uses clinical-grade sleep analytics to create a model of your internal body clock.
 Machine learning algorithms can then create a personalized sleep therapy plan using the science of light therapy.